Ireland at a Glance

 Clichés and Manners

 First and foremost, the Irish are aware of – and not particularly amused by – the clichés through which they are often portrayed in the media.
-US American movies in particular often include an Irish person of sunny disposition and with an indestructible liver.
-Although alcohol is indeed popular in Ireland, thinking of the Irish as a nation of drunkards is not only far from the truth: It could also be quite offensive, even when uttered jokingly.
+US American movies in particular often include an Irish person of sunny disposition, a generic accent and an indestructible liver.
+Although alcohol is indeed popular in Ireland, thinking of the Irish as a nation of drunkards is not only far from the truth: It is also quite offensive, even when uttered jokingly.

 Bragging is another mannerism that is highly unpopular with the Irish.
 Arrogance and exaggeration of your own grandeur might not necessarily get you into trouble, but they will probably discredit you to some extent.

 In Ireland it is a particularly good idea to keep religion out of small talk and business conversation.
-Many people in Ireland are religious (often staunchly Catholic) or have socially conservative values, so try to steer clear of potentially controversial topics such as abortion or homosexuality.
+Many people in Ireland are religious (often staunchly Catholic) or have socially conservative values, so try to steer clear of potentially controversial topics such as abortion.

 Once you get better acquainted or have become close friends with an Irish person, do not be alarmed if you are suddenly made fun of or attacked verbally.
 This is quite common among the Irish and a signal of a strong bond, strong enough to withstand the cruelest of jokes.
 You should reciprocate in a cheerful (and equally nonchalant) way.
 Do not take any of this personally or lose your good spirits.